rungulus/Bucket/README.md

   - frequencyPenalty: how "repetitive" the bot should be, can be 0-2. lower is more "repetitive"
     - default: 0.3
   - severityCategory: what "level" of slurs and bad words should we filter.
     - default: high
+  - systemPrompt: your system prompt that the ai will use
   <hr>

-  - systemPrompt: your system prompt that the ai will use

-> **A note on system prompts**
->
+> [!NOTE]
 > While you're in `config.json`, you need to add a system prompt.
 This sets the guidelines and "boundaries" that the AI *mostly* follows.
-You can use the same system prompt that was used in `jsoncleaner.py`, but now would be the best time to mess around and see what gives you the best results.
+> You can use the same system prompt that was used in `jsoncleaner.py`, but now would be the best time to mess around and see what gives you the best results.

 - allowedUserTag: a discord user id for a user who can use the bot in any channel
 - removePings: can be 0 or 1, 1 to remove pings, 0 to allow them